amperity/amperity-docs/amperity_reference/source/workflows.rst

 that is followed by a list of tables, and then for each table a list of fields that are causing the mismatch.

-This error can occur when a custom domain table is updated *or* when the database is run after a schema change, but before the schema migration workflow has completed.
-Common causes of this error include domain table schema changes and schema changes that are promoted from a sandbox.
+This error occurs when one of the following workflow tasks fails:

+#.
+"Updating custom domain tables"
+#.
+"Generating databases"

+This often occurs when one of the following schema migration workflow tasks that are running in a different workflow have not finished:

+#.
+"Domain table schema migration"
+#.
+"Sandbox pull: update domain tables"
+#.
+"Sandbox promotion: update domain tables"

-In these situations you can resolve the schema mismatch error by waiting for the schema migration workflow to complete, and then re-running the database.
+To resolve this error, wait for the schema migration workflow to complete, and then re-run the database.

 If the error persists use the **Contact Support** link to open a support ticket for this error and to follow along with the resolution.